Yeezus is the sixth album by American rapper Kanye West, released on June 18, 2013.

 - Messianic Archetype: "I Am a God", of course.

-- Minimalistic Cover Art: Probably the most minimalist album cover of all time — there is no album cover.
-Just a red sticker (that may or may not have "YEEZUS" written on it) and that's it.
+- Minimalistic Cover Art: Probably the most minimalist album cover of all time: there is no album cover.
+Just a sticker (that may or may not have "YEEZUS" written on it) and that's it; according to West, the idea behind the packaging was to act as an open-casket funeral for the Compact Disc, which by that point had fallen far in mainstream prominence compared to digital downloads and streaming.
+Fitting this, releases of the album on the latter two formats simply use a scan of the CD packaging as their artwork.

 - New Sound Album: Yeezus is Kanye's most experimental release yet, with abrasive production.

-- Sampling: Yeezus includes samples from Hungarian progressive rock band Omega, the Holy Name of Mary Choral Family, Nina Simone, and Beenie Man, amongst several others.
+- Sampling: The album includes samples from Hungarian progressive rock band Omega, the Holy Name of Mary Choral Family, Nina Simone, and Beenie Man, amongst several others.

 - Self-Parody: By the time of Yeezus, Kanye seems to have realized how comically overblown his ego is.
 While a number of the songs are completely serious (such as "New Slaves" and "Black Skinhead"), some of the other songs on the album take common rap boasts and make them as over-the-top as possible, such as the line above under Corpsing and this entry, also from "On Sight":Real nigga back in the house again